woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 New installation
 ----------------

-This section describes how to perform a clean package installation of **Boundless Suite** |version| on Ubuntu Linux.
+This section describes how to perform a clean package installation of **Boundless Server** |version| on Ubuntu Linux.

 See the :ref:`install.ubuntu.packages.list` for details about the possible packages to install.

 .. warning:: Mixing repositories is not recommended.
-If you already have a community (non-Boundless) repository that contains some of the components of Boundless Suite (such as PostgreSQL) please remove them before installing Boundless Suite.
+If you already have a community (non-Boundless) repository that contains some of the components of Boundless Server (such as PostgreSQL) please remove them before installing Boundless Server.

 #.
 Change to the ``root`` user: